Saeed Marie: Early life and education

 Saeed Marie was born in Giza, Egypt, on 30 August 1954.
 He graduated with a Bachelor of Laws degree from Cairo University in 1976.
 He received a diploma in public law in 1978, and a diploma in administrative sciences in 1979.
 He was a Muslim.

 Career

 Marie was appointed to the State Council in 1977, and rose to become judge assistant in the council.
 In 1990, Marie became a judge in the Authority of Commissioners of the Supreme Constitutional Court in 1990, and appointed as one of the ten vice presidents of the Supreme Constitutional Court in 2002.

 President Abdel Fattah el-Sisi appointed Marie to replace Hanafy El Gebaly as Chief Justice of the Supreme Constitutional Court on 14 July 2019.
-Marie was the second oldest judge on the court at the time of his apointment.
+Marie was the second oldest judge on the court at the time of his appointment.
 Sisi gave himself the right to appoint the head of Supreme Constitutional Court in 2017.